tarndt/usbd/README.md

 #### Deduplication

-To verify the dedup implemenation, after initial installaion testing the disk was then "quick" (no zeroing) re-formatted, and another fresh install was performed and file analysis verified duplication was taking place by checking the disk files did not grow meaningfully.
+To verify the [dedup implemenation](https://github.com/tarndt/usbd/tree/master/pkg/devices/dedupdisk), after initial installaion testing the disk was then "quick" (no zeroing) re-formatted, and another fresh install was performed and file analysis verified duplication was taking place by checking the disk files did not grow meaningfully.
 Read performance up to 3.2 GB/s and write performance (while writing duplicate data) as high as 2.1 GB/s with SSDs hosting the backing PebbleDB database and block-file as been achieved.

 ### Building

-This implemenation is completely Linux centric (since it uses NBD) and requires the kernel headers to be installed and available.
+This project is completely Linux centric (since it uses NBD) and requires the kernel headers to be installed and available.

 ### Running

-While this library is intended to be used by other daemons, the included usbdsrvd (main.go) will host instances of the sample device implemenations and may be useful in its own right.
+While this library is intended to be used by other daemons, the included [usbdsrvd](https://github.com/tarndt/usbd/tree/master/cmd/usbdsrvd) ([main.go](https://github.com/tarndt/usbd/blob/master/cmd/usbdsrvd/main.go)) will host instances of the [sample device implemenations](https://github.com/tarndt/usbd/tree/master/pkg/devices) and may be useful in its own right.
+Starting [usbdsrvd](https://github.com/tarndt/usbd/tree/master/cmd/usbdsrvd) with defaults (no arguments) will result in a 1 GB [ramdisk](https://github.com/tarndt/usbd/tree/master/pkg/devices/ramdisk) backed device being exposed as the next available NBD device.

 ```
 Usage: ./usbdsrvd [optional: options see below...] [optional: NBD device to use ex. /dev/nbd0, if absent the first free device is used.]